 Melanoma is a very serious form of skin cancer that may develop in an existing mark on the skin such as a mole, although melanomas usually develop in clean, unmarked skin.
 Patients who notice new growths on their skin, changes to existing growths or sores that do not heal are encouraged to speak with a physician immediately.

-Melanoma and Melanocytes Melanoma starts in the melanocytes, which are the cells responsible for producing pigment.
+Melanoma starts in the melanocytes, which are the cells responsible for producing pigment.
 As the cells become abnormal and aggressively grow, they may begin to attack the body's tissue.
 Growths are commonly found on the skin, although in some cases, melanoma may appear under the fingernails or toe nails, on the bottom of the feet, on the palms of the hands or on the mucus membranes in the mouth, vagina or rectum.